topStrip1

 Studies have shown that 62% of people make New Year’s Resolutions because they feel pressured into it.
 That’s a lot!
 We also know that specific, value-oriented goals are the most likely to succeed.
 In short, if you don’t care about your goals, you won’t see results.

-The people who are most likely to succeed at their New Year’s Resolutions make it personable.
-They have a reason why they want to succeed, and they want it bad.
+The people who are most likely to succeed at their New Year’s Resolutions make it personal.
+They have a reason why they want to succeed, and they want it badly.

-Unique New Year’s Resolutions work because they are by nature more personable.
-To make a unique resolution you must think carefully about what you want out of the new year.
+Unique New Year’s Resolutions work because they are, by nature, more personal.
+To make a unique resolution, you must think carefully about what you want out of the new year.
 Losing weight or getting richer are great goals, but not specific.
 So, get specific (and get weird!).

 21 Unique New Year’s Resolutions